ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-Similarly, though `portable` functions may not execute in the initial capsule, they always execute in _some_ capsule.
+Similarly, though `portable` functions might not execute in the initial capsule, they always execute in _some_ capsule.
 During a `portable` function, we can ask for access to the _current capsule_:

 ```ocaml